inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

     # Long prefixes are fine too, if justified...
     prefix fibo-loan-loan-mod: <https://spec.edmcouncil.org/fibo/ontology/LOAN/Loans/MetadataLOANLoans/>

-    # ...but we recommend using underscores instead of hyphens (see below).
+    # ...but we have chosen to use underscores instead of hyphens (see below).
     prefix inrupt_ess_service_audit: <https://inrupt.com/vocab/ess/service/audit/>
     ```